uttamsojitra1204/Stock-Movement-Analysis/README.md

 - Integrating stock price data for more accurate prediction.
 - Using more advanced machine learning models or deep learning approaches for better performance.

-## Demo Video (Optional)
-- A demo video can be provided to showcase the steps of the project.